Driving south along the Mediterranean coast, we stopped first at Salobreña.

 The evening was warm, so we spent it at an open air restaurant directly at the beach with views along the coast.
 It felt like summer!

-We passed Almuñecar, which has too many apartment buildings for our taste and soon reached Nerja.
+We passed Almuñecar, which has too many flat buildings for our taste, and soon reached Nerja.

 This town is also dominated by tourism, but the buildings are not very high, the coastline with rocks and little beaches is beautiful and even in February the tourist area was busy enough.
 I don’t want to imagine what is going on here in summer.